 Sometimes the missing pixel becomes a problem in our marriages too.
 We get too focused on the small parts that bother us and don’t spend enough time focusing on the whole picture.

 No one wants to look back at their marriage some day and think about everything they missed out on.
-We want to have a marriage that was worth celebrating despite our partner’s flaws.
+You want to have a marriage that was worth celebrating despite your partner’s flaws.

 There are several things you can do to try and turn your focus away from what is missing in your marriage and toward the things that make up the beautiful picture.